moh4563/Project2/README.md

 # Project
-This is for new project
+This is for new project.